seandenigris/XML-Parser/repository/XML-Parser.package/XMLNodeWithElements.class/README.md

 This class represents a node with child nodes.
 You will likely use its API through either XMLDocument or XMLElement.

-To retrieve child elements by name, you can send any of the #element- messages under "accessing."
-To search a node and its descendants using depth-first traversal, you can send any of the #firstTag: or #tagsNamed: messages under "searching."
+To retrieve child elements by name, you can send any of the #element- messages in "accessing."
+The #firstTag- messages search the receiver and its descendants using depth-first traversal for specific elements, and the #tagsNamed- messages perform some sort of iteration over descendent elements also using depth-first traversal.